Yaiselle Tous

 Yaiselle Tous Tejada (born 22 August 1996) is a Colombian model, psychologist and beauty pageant titleholder who participated in Señorita Colombia 2018, where she won the title of Tercera Princesa (4thrunner up).
-She represented Colombia at Miss Supranational 2019 and placed Top 10.
+She represented Colombia at Miss Supranational 2019 and placed in the Top 10.

 Early life

 Yaiselle Tous was born on August 22, 1996, in Cartagena de Indias, Bolívar.
 She completed her high school at Corporación Educativa La Concepción.
 She later graduated with a degree in psychologist at the Universidad Tecnológica de Bolívar in Cartagena.
 In addition to Spanish, she is fluent in English.

 Pageantry

 Señorita Atlántico 2018-2019

 Tous competed for the title Señorita Cartagena in her regional, being the winner.

 Señorita Colombia 2018-2019

 On November 12, 2018, the final of Señorita Colombia was held in the city of Cartagena de Indias, where Yaiselle Tous achieved the title of Tercera Princesa, with Gabriela Tafur being the winner of the contest.